 Element 2.2.4 Steer the vehicle safely

-- steer the vehicle safely and responsibly in all road and traffic conditions, paying attention to weight, height, width, length and ground clearance restrictions - 2. hold and control the steering wheel to steer the vehicle accurately and safely - continue to steer the vehicle safely and responsibly while operating other controls
+- 1. steer the vehicle safely and responsibly in all road and traffic conditions - 2. hold and control the steering wheel to steer the vehicle accurately and safely - continue to steer the vehicle safely and responsibly while operating other controls